yrutschle/sslh/doc/scenarios-for-simple-transparent-proxy.md

 ![Simple Transparent Proxy Examples](./sslh-examples-v3.png)

 ## Introduction ##
-The first example is the configuration, which was described in the previousd document.
+The first example is the configuration, which was described in the previous document.
 I omitted the loopback interface "lo" in those diagrams, trying not no overload the picture.
 The connections have two different endings, showing the direction of the opening connection (SYN flag) and the answer connection (SYN-ACK flags).
 This is important, as the traffic in the transparent proxy setup flows somewhat unexpected.

 ## Example 1 ##